COSC3020/detecting-cycles-E-Merrill/README.md

 **Since my implementation just iterates through every element in an adjacency matrix until it finds a cycle, its worst case runtime complexity would be $\theta(|V|^2)$  This is because, since it starts searching at the first edge in the first vertes, it will have to iterate from the very start of the matrix, enocunter nothing, and keep going until it reaches the very last edge to check, which would be graph[|V|][|V|].
 Since it has to iterate through every single possible edge, this means it has to iterate through $|V|^2$ times, which ends up being the final rutnime complexity.**

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+Got some help from Noah Vogt when I initially tried to do it iteratively, then changed to recursively.